Green Power Partnership Communications Support

 Many people have a limited understanding of green power and its benefits.
 Take the time to explain these issues in detail and provide simple information about how your green power purchase will make a difference.

 Also, the more specific a statement is about green power use, the more convincing it is likely to be.
 Provide details about your green power use to explain exactly what you are doing to help the environment, how using green power reduces your carbon footprint, and any potential economic benefits (for example, supporting the construction of a new green power project).
+For information on making solar power use claims, see the Guide to Making Claims About Your Solar Power Use and for examples of acceptable claims see the Solar Power Use Claims webpage.

 - Make Your Message Tangible